HomeLatest NewsTelecom‘5G network growth jumps 350% to 1,336 cities worldwide’

 The report also laments the fact that there is a constant rise in the number of countries opting for the new technology.
 About 27 countries added commercial 5G deployments last year, including three countries that have already reached the top ten in terms of cities covered — Canada with 49 cities, as well as France and Thailand tied at 24.

-In Asia alone, the number of cities with 5G technology has jumped to 528 cities.
+In Asia alone, the number of cities with has jumped to 528 cities.
 EMEA is now at second place with 459 cities, and the Americas region remains in third place with 5G available across 349 cities.
 In China, the number of cities with 5G saw a six-fold growth in one year.

 Advertisement